thrive in the

 Research

-The ReDD Workshop is based on a decade of academic research into the psychology of digital distraction and how digital focus tools can help.
-We have analysed 550+ tools, 54,000+ user reviews, and interviewed several hundreds of research participants.
+The ReDD Workshop is based on our decade of academic research into the psychology of digital distraction and how digital focus tools can help.
+Some key papers are shown below.
+For a more complete picture, see Dr Ulrik Lyngs‘ website.

 Key papers